orb-community/orb/RFCs/2021-04-16-5-orb-data-model.md

 configuration or use this data; it is used only by orb-agent.
 This schema is found only in the control plane, not on the command line or in files.

-orb-agent will be made aware of the collection policy and the sinks if this selector matches its vitals.
+orb-agent will be made aware of the collection policy and the sinks if this selector matches its tags.
 In case of a match, orb-agent will attempt to apply the collection policy to its pktvisord, and update the control plane about success or failure.
 Upon success, the sink will be created.